 Requirements: Use the AddressBook XML schema [AddressBook.xsd developed previously during the semester] and use Java to create a mechanism to add and edit contacts the AddressBook.xml XML file.
 [AddressBook.xsl is AddressBooks stylesheet.]

-I implemented the project as JavaServer Pages (JSPs), parsing and managing the file as a DOM structure.
-The starting menu (ContactManagerHome.jsp) parses the AddressBook.xml and generates a list of names (first name, last name) from the addressbook.
-Next to each name is a link to Edit or Delete [these pages won't work properly, because my website hosting service doesn't support JSPs or Servlets, thus I'm showing the screenshots in this write-up; click on any image to see an enlargement.]
+The project was implemented in Java as JavaServer Pages (JSPs) that parsed and managed the file as a DOM structure.
+The starting menu (ContactManagerHome.jsp) parses the AddressBook.xml and generates a list of names (first name, last name) from the addressbook and displays a link to Edit or Delete the contact, as shown in the following screenshot.

 Teasing out the data from the XML file required many nested

 to the XML Schema and the wide variety of elements that might make up any

 For example, a contact might be married and have one (or more) children, and